danielo88/Raspberry_LCD_ID_Reader/README.md

 ----

-Many drivers can distinguish in 0x0000 regiter.
+Many drivers can distinguish in 0x0000 register.
 There is typical driver ID below.
 http://domoticx.com/arduino-library-tft-lcd-shield/